As two travel addicts, Ian Usher and Vanessa Anderson’s paths crossed in 2013. Ian was passing through on his return to Panama.

 More recently they have acquired “House Sitting – the ultimate lifestyle magazine”.
 An online publication which is available on free subscription for the house and pet sitting community.
 It launched in July 2016 as an easily readable Apple and Android app.
 It is also available as a simple PDF version.

 Exciting times lie ahead – but the question remains “why do they live in the way that they do?”

 Simply because they can and they’ve actively crafted their lives to make sure of this!
 After selling all their possessions they were both amazed at the feeling of freedom.
 Being able to travel perpetually, and live and work nomadically, is totally liberating.
 Both of them believe that experiencing a different culture first hand, is the only way to truly gain an understanding of the people we cohabit with on this planet.

 House sitting is the resource that allows this to happen, and creating an unbiased magazine to encourage others to experience more from their lives, is their way of giving back to the community.

-House sitting provides free accommodation, free utilities and WIFI and often a vehicle as well.
-Without this, it would be impossible for Ian and Vanessa to fund their current lifestyle.
+Without house sitting, it would be impossible for Ian and Vanessa to fund their current lifestyle.
 They are part of a trust based sharing community which fosters a level of generosity that often doesn’t exist when a service is paid for.
 This is what they value and will continue to promote.